SPRIGS/nova-expandable-row/README.md

 ### Toggle label
 By default, the label next to the toggle arrow is set to 'Details'.
-It can be changed by calling the `toggleLabel()` method;
+It can be changed by calling the `toggleLabel()` method.
 ```
     ExpandableRow::make('')->toggleLabel('Show more')
 ```